denten-books/plain-text/0-chapter.md

 the level of the mechanism.
 In *Plain Text* we will dig through, unearth, and excavate textual machines.

 ## Microanalysis

+Why am I reading Ltour.
+Because latour gives us a way to see much lit.

 In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab by exposing the